The 12 best Australian native ferns for a home garden

 Mulch thickly with leaf litter, keeping it clear of the trunk base.
 Remove old fronds cleanly with sharp pruners, cutting close without tearing fibres.

-2. Soft Tree Fern (Dicksonia antarctica)
+2. Soft tree fern (Dicksonia antarctica)

 Native to Victoria and Tasmania, this is one of the most reliable tree ferns for temperate gardens.
 It prefers cool shade, protection from harsh afternoon sun and soil that remains evenly moist through summer.
-Prepare the site by loosening soil deeply with a garden fork and incorporating leaf-based compost (not manure) and coarse organic matter.
+Prepare the site by loosening soil deeply with a garden fork and incorporating leaf-based compost and coarse organic matter.

 Jungle Rebel from Brussels, Belgium, CC BY 2.0, via Wikimedia Commons